- .Army Reserve

 No formal qualifications needed

 The more we know about enemy positions the better and as a Special Observer you’ll give us a clearest picture.
 You join a team of six that works ahead of friendly forces – sometimes behind enemy lines.
 You then report back on what you see.
 You might also direct fire from artillery, attack helicopters, jets or missiles to destroy enemy targets.
-We’ll give you first-class training, but you have to be fit, quick-thinking and a team player.
+We’ll give you first-class training in the Army Reserve, but you have to be fit, quick-thinking and a team player.
 You can add to your skills with qualifications in English, Maths and IT.
 With travel and Adventurous Training, it’s an amazing experience.

-Key Responsibilities
+Key responsibilities

 Get behind enemy lines